Coral Honeysuckle

 Maintenance

+Drought tolerant, but needs supplemental water to get established.
 Good climber or ground cover.
 Needs structural assistance to help it climb.
 Great for arbors.
 Requires good air circulation and good drainage to prevent powdery mildew.
 Roots should be kept shaded.
 Prune to direct and control growth.
-Native habitat: East Texas woodlands, well-drained sand or clay.
-Propagation: seed, softwood cutting, semi-hardwood cutting.
+Good replacement for non-native Catclaw Vine (Dolichandra unguis-cati).
+Native habitat: woodlands, thickets, and roadsides.

 Blooms March-June.
 A high climbing, twining vine, with papery, orange-brown, exfoliating bark.
 Leaves are narrowly oblong, with a waxy coating beneath.
 The uppermost pair of leaves are fused into a diamond-shaped disc.
 Trumpet-shaped flowers are clustered in one to four whorls at branch tips.
-The fruit is a read berry with several seeds.
+The fruit is a red berry with several seeds.
 Larval host: Spring Azure and Snowberry Clearwing Moth.
-Replaces non-natives: Japanese Honeysuckle.

 About the Region